gavincyi/jupyterlab-executor/README.md

 The following features are not yet completed but on the roadmap.

-- Inject environment variables

 - Support script argument template

 - Support default script arguments

-- Support refreshing the list of executors after the setting update

 The above features will come out very soon.